 Sizes: XXS – XXL

 Bambody was created in Queensland, Australia in 2018.
-They started out with a mission to reduce the environmental impact of menstrual products.
-They offer a range of comfortable, affordable and effective bamboo period underwear that helps to reduce leakages and produce less waste.
-Bambody period underwear is OEKO-TEX certified.
+They started out with a mission to reduce the environmental impact of menstrual products and their period underwear is OEKO-TEX certified.
+It also comes in a variety of styles depending on your preference.

 Materials: organic cotton, bamboo, elastane, nylon, 100% microfiber, breathable TPU